Class of 2027

 Tami Alli

-• Areas of Study: Economics
+- Areas of Study: Neuroscience and Behavior

-• Hometown: Charlotte, North Carolina
+- Hometown: Charlotte, North Carolina

 Aarushi Bute